 Publication (German/Czech): EUREGIO city.net

-20 years have passed since the fall of the iron curtain, cross-border cooperation has become an integral part of neighbouring regions in Europe.
+20 years have passed since the fall of the iron curtain.
+Since then, cross-border cooperation has become an integral part of neighbouring regions in Europe.
 Innovative initiatives connect once separated regions.
 The EUREGIO Innovation Award 2009 is given by the regional management of Lower Austria and its partners to innovative, cross-border projects working on the “European Neighbourhood”. mecca provides support for the preparation and implementation of the event.

-The exibition “European Region – People in Centrope” presents the economic, ecological and social development of the European cross-border region Centrope, which covers parts of Austria, Slovakia, the Czech Republic and Hungary.
-A in-depth document detailing more that 50 different topics related to the Cooperative Planning Committee East was produced for the event.
+The touring exibition “European Region – People in Centrope” presents the economic, ecological and social development of the European cross-border region Centrope, which covers parts of Austria, Slovakia, the Czech Republic and Hungary.
+A in-depth document detailing more that 50 different topics related to the Planning Association East was produced for the event.
 The project received an award of excellence from the UNESCO-Commission for it’s contributions to the UN “Decades Project”.

 In 2008 the EUREGIO Innovation Award was offered for the seventh time by the regional management of Lower Austria and its partners (Czech Republic, Slovakia and Hungary) for innovative, cross-border projects under the slogan “Ready for Projects – Start of new cooperations”. mecca supported the preparation and implementation of the event.